Hello everyone and welcome to my article on Itō Jakuchū. In this article, I will talk about Itō Jakuchū, his life and his ukiyo-e piece of art.

 He was born as the eldest son of a whale shop in Kyoto, which seems to have been a wealthy family.

 He had a younger brother and sister, but when Jakuchu was 34 years old, his father passed away and he succeeded the wholesale store of the family business.

 While taking care of the family business, he learned from the Kano school, he began drawing and drawing thoroughly the animals and plants around him.
-Besides painting a lifetime picture, he turned his eyes away from family life and never had a wife or a child.
+Besides painting, he turned his eyes away from family life and never had a wife or a child.

 5. Itō Jakuchū artist life